wchickering/virtual-context/README.md

 Notice the call to the `Detach()` method.
 This indicates that we do not want to track this object graph.
 Next, we send the data off to the client by whatever means we like.
-The data is altered in some way by the client in some way and the logic within the presentation layer reconstructs the now modified object graph.
+The data is altered by the client in some way and the logic within the presentation layer reconstructs the now modified object graph.
 The only real requirement here is that the root object-—the Customer—retains its original primary key.
 Once the modified object graph has been sent back to the business logic layer, we could write something like: